Azure/draft-classic/docs/user-guide.md

 These fields all behave the exact same as they do as the option flags on `draft up`.
 See `draft up --help` for more information.

+Note:  All updates to the `draft.yaml` will take effect the next time `draft up --environment=<affected environment>` is invoked _except_ the `namespace` key/value pair.
+Once a deployment has occurred in the original namespace, it won't be transferred over to another.